 During his time at Chelsea, Anelka’s international career fell into disrepute.
 Despite scoring over a dozen goals for his country, his international career came to an ugly and abrupt end during the 2010 World Cup in South Africa.
 After an alleged argument with coach Didier Deschamps and his staff, Anelka was sent home from the competition and did not play for France again.
 Following this, he was once again labelled ‘The Incredible Sulk’.

 In 2012, Anelka signed for Chinese side Shanghai Shenhua, for a fee in the region of £12 million.
 However, he struggled for form in the Far East, and also managed just two goals during a short loan spell with Italian giants Juventus.

 A year later, Anelka decided it was time for one last hurrah in the Premier League, this time with West Brom.
 The Frenchman’s debut, a 3-3 draw against West Ham, made took all the headlines.
 As well as being a six-goal thriller, Anelka scored two of the goals.
 However, he also took the limelight for the wrong reasons.
 His celebration, a hand gesture known as the ‘Quenelle’, was seen as being anti-Semitic.

 Following a five match ban and an £80,000 fine, Anelka went AWOL before eventually announcing via social media that he had terminated his contract with the Baggies.
 Since then, he spent one season in India with Mumbai FC, before officially retiring in 2016.

 His six months in the Asian sub-continent provided a fitting climax to Anelka’s roller coaster career.
-A total of twelve clubs from seven different countries may seem the hallmark of the journeyman, however, the Frenchman’s impressive goal return at almost every club he played for makes him immune to this label.
-Anelka was not a journeyman, simply a goal scorer who could not settle.
+A total of twelve clubs from seven different countries may seem the hallmark of the journeyman, however, the Frenchman’s impressive goal return at almost every club makes him immune to this label in some fans eyes.
+Anelka himself would strongly refute the claim he was a journeyman, simply a goal scorer who could not settle.